PersonalClientCare/flutter_desktop_scanner/README.md

 Nothing to do here!
 WIA is generally available as a header file.

 ### MacOS

+Nothing to do here!
+MacOS uses the ImagCaptureCore framework which should be available since 10.14.

 ## Using the plugin
 Because the scanning process for devices, as well as the literal scanning, takes some time the plugin is based on `EventChannels`. `EventChannels` are like `MethodChannels` but for streams, which allow for getting data from native platforms via a stream.
 Because of that you always have to get a stream reference before initiating an action.